EvaMaeRey/knitcodegetlive/README.md

 chunk_remove_fencing_and_options <- function(code_chunk){

-  # does not yet remove options like these:
+  # does not yet, in fact, remove options like these:
   # | my-chunk, echo = FALSE, fig.width = 10,
   # | fig.cap = "This is a long long
   # |   long long caption."